bamcis-io/HDFS/README.md

 Creates a new file with the content of TESTING.

+	New-HDFSItem -PAth "/backups/sql.bak" -InputFile c:\backups\sql1.bak

+Creates a new file with the content in c:\backups\sql1.bak in the HDFS path /backups/sql.bak

     Get-HDFSContent -Path "/test/test.txt" -Encoding ([System.Text.Encoding]::UTF8)

 Retrieves the content of the test.txt file and encodes the byte stream as UTF8.